MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-essential-add-ons.md

 | **Maximum latency**             | <2s (with 300 FPs)                                                                                                                   |

 > [!NOTE]
 > Windows 10 Team, which runs on Surface Hub 2S does not support the Surface Hub 2 Fingerprint Reader.
-This is because Surface Hub 2S is designed to allow multiple users to interact with the device in a conference room environment.
-You now have the option of [migrating to Windows 10 Pro or Windows 10 Enterprise](https://docs.microsoft.com/surface-hub/surface-hub-2s-migrate-os), which lets you use Surface Hub 2S much like any other computer.
+This is because Windows 10 Team is designed to allow multiple users to interact with the device in a conference room environment.
+You now have the option of [migrating from Windows 10 Team to Windows 10 Pro or Windows 10 Enterprise](https://docs.microsoft.com/surface-hub/surface-hub-2s-migrate-os), which lets you use Surface Hub 2 much like any other computer.

+## **Windows Hello face recognition**

+Windows 10 Pro and Enterprise on Surface Hub 2 supports Windows Hello for authentication and requires a Windows Hello certified camera accessory.
+Note that the built-in camera for Surface Hub 2S is not designed for authentication and does not support Windows Hello.
+For more information, see [Windows Hello.](https://docs.microsoft.com/windows-hardware/design/device-experiences/windows-hello)

 ## Audio and video accessories